dexbytesinfotech/social-media-plugin/README.developer.md

 ### Support and Contributions

-For support or inquiries regarding social-media-plugin, feel free to reach out to the maintainers.
+For support or inquiries regarding @dexbytes/social-media-plugin, feel free to reach out to the maintainers.
 Contributions are also welcome, and developers are encouraged to submit pull requests or report any issues encountered during usage.

 ### License